ktychan/gradPD/README.md

 The LaTeX workshop is facilitated by Kelvin Chan.
 Everyone is welcome, even if you already know some LaTeX.
 The workshop will be tailored to the needs of the audience.

 We will gain some hands-on experience with LaTeX.
 At the end of the workshop, you will
-- know the basic syntax of LaTeX,
+- know the basics of LaTeX to typeset a wide range of mathematical entities,
 - have created a basic paper or presentation,
 - have successfully produced PDFs from your skeleton document,
 - know how to manage multi-file projects